hackforla/accessibility/docs/getting-started/index.md

 2. [Perform WAVE audit](perform-wave-audit.md)

-## See and Use Known Issues and Solutions
+## See and use Known Issues and Solutions
 Consult [Known issues and solutions](../known-issues-and-solutions/index.md).
 To see how to use and contribute to the Known Issues and Solutions Index.

 ## All teams must apply this solution to their project